swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 kubectl get pods -l app=celestial-bodies-classifier
 ```

+The output should show `2/2` under `READY`, because the pod now contains both
+the model container and the Fluent Bit sidecar.

+!!! tip "Inspecting Fluent Bit logs"

+    If logs are not reaching the storage bucket, check the Fluent Bit sidecar logs
+    with:

+    ```sh title="Execute the following command(s) in a terminal"
+    kubectl logs -l app=celestial-bodies-classifier -c fluent-bit
+    ```

 ### Deploy the Evidently UI service

 The Evidently UI service is a separate pod that reads snapshots from a